Sarah’s (real name redacted for privacy) mother fell on a Tuesday afternoon.

 When someone needed help, responsibility spread across grandmothers, aunts, siblings, grown children, neighbors, and community members who understood that today's caregiver would likely become tomorrow's care recipient.

-These arrangements brought their own pressures, especially for women whose labor was expected.
+These arrangements brought their own pressures, especially for women whose labor was expected and often exploited.
 Privacy was limited, and family dynamics could be suffocating.
+Gender roles were rigid.
+Individual autonomy was scarce.

 But these systems shared the load.